 Working with processes¶

-A pre-defined process is a process provided by a given backend.
+A pre-defined process is a process provided out of the box by a given back-end.

-These are often the processes defined centrally by openEO,
+These are often the centrally defined openEO processes,

 , divide